SamuAES/BirdWatcher/README.md

 # Still in progress

-● Add functionalities to management page so admin and moderators can ban/unban users and delete comments or sightings.

 ● Add database for birds so users can get additional information about birds if they click on bird name.

 ● Add funtionality that users can search for bird sightings by username or birdname.